-The knowledge of the purpose of the learning activity is used in the analysis of the matching between life-long learning schemes and labour market needs.
+For the analysis of the matching between lifelong learning schemes and labour market needs.

-- ➤ Job-related (professional): the respondent takes part in this activity in order to obtain knowledge and/or learn new skills for a current or a future job, increase earnings, improve job- and/or carrier opportunities in a current or another field and generally improve his/her opportunities for advancement and promotion. - Non job-related (personal/social): the respondent takes part in this activity in order to develop competencies required for personal, community, domestic, social or recreational purposes.
+- ➤ Job-related (professional): the respondent takes part in this activity in order to obtain knowledge and/or learn new skills needed for a current or a future job, to increase earnings, to improve job and/or carrier opportunities in a current or another field and generally to improve his/her opportunities for advancement and promotion. - Non job-related (personal/social reasons): the respondent takes part in this activity mainly in order to develop competencies required for personal, community, domestic, social or recreational purposes.